 Recommendation 204 brings forth some key provisions which member countries should take into consideration when designing coherent and integrated strategies to facilitate the transition to the formal economy.
-The recommendation further requests governments to assess and diagnose the factors, characteristics, causes and circumstances of informality in their national contexts in order to establish the appropriate legislative and regulatory frameworks and formulate the adequate sustainable and inclusive strategies, polices and measures that will contribute to the transition to the formal economy.
+The recommendation further requests governments to assess and diagnose the factors, characteristics, causes and circumstances of informality in their national contexts in order to establish appropriate legislative and regulatory frameworks and formulate adequate sustainable and inclusive strategies, polices and measures that will contribute to the transition to the formal economy.
 As such, recommendation 204 ultimately advocates the establishment of an integrated national policy framework that expedites the transition to the formal economy and should be incorporated into national development strategies or plans as well as in poverty reduction strategies and budgets (ILO, 2015).
+Though recommendation 204 is rather universal, it can be applicable to the Arab region as governments in the region search for innovative ways to formalize the informal sector.

-In sum, recommendation 204 calls upon governments to "create an enabling environment for informal employees and enterprise operators to exercise their right to organize and to bargain collectively (with employer organizations or government respectively) and to participate in social dialogue in the transition to the formal economy."
+In sum, recommendation 204 calls upon governments to "create an enabling environment for informal employees and enterprise operators to exercise their right to organize and to bargain collectively (with employer organizations or governments respectively) and to participate in social dialogue in the transition to the formal economy."
 Governments are also encouraged to initiate consultations with organizations that represent informal workers and employers concerning the design, implementation and monitoring of policies and programs of relevance to the informal economy, including its formalization.
-This represents a new approach to formalizing the informal sector in which the self-employed are supported and recognized instead of simply being forced to register their enterprises and pay taxed; and in which informal wage employed in both the informal and the formal sectors and in households are also supported and recognized.
-Governments should aim at reducing injustices faced by informal workers and increasing the benefits of formalization using a participatory and inclusive approach.
+This represents a new approach to formalizing the informal sector in which the self-employed are supported and recognized instead of simply being forced to register their enterprises and pay taxes; and in which informal wage generated in both the informal and the formal injustices faced by informal workers and increasing the benefits of formalization using a participatory and inclusive approach.
 Taking on this different approach to formalization will require a change in the deeply rooted outlooks and positions of Arab governments and policy makers about the informal sector (ILO, 2015).

 Arab governments should thus consider regulating their labour markets in a manner that ensures transparency, promotes horizontal and vertical mobility among the workforce, stimulates productivity and delivers an adequate level of income and social protection.
-The salient economic structure of the Arab region consisting of high dependency on natural resources, low levels of industrialization and a sizeable informal economy, combined with a rigid segmentation of the labour market, comprises eminent challenges to policymakers (ESCWA, 2012).
+The salient economic structure of the Arab region consisting of high dependency on natural resources, low levels of industrialization and a sizeable informal economy, combined with a rigid segmentation of the labour market, creates clear challenges for policymakers (ESCWA, 2012).

 Decades of market-oriented reforms were not entirely effective and expectations about the benefits of top-down economic stabilization, liberalization of markets and strategic privatization including more competitive, diversified and inclusive economies have only partially materialized.
-While market oriented policies have generated growth, they have not produced a broader economic base, nor did they create jobs or reduce poverty.
+While market-oriented policies have generated growth, they have not produced a broader economic base, nor did they create jobs or reduce poverty.
 These policies have also failed to generate sufficient employment opportunities, notably in many Arab countries with significant levels of underutilized labour and large informal economies.
 The employment challenge is not new to the region and has prevailed on its policy agenda for more than a decade.
-All previous and recent development visions and strategies put forward by countries in the region have underlined the importance of job creation, the improvement in the quality of jobs and the increase of labour productivity.
+All previous and recent development visions and strategies put forward by countries in the region have underlined the importance of job creation, the improvement in the quality of jobs and the increase in labour productivity.
 However, results have not been commensurate with the exerted efforts to formulate the right policies to improve the business climate, attract investment, generate employment and train and educate the workforce (ESCWA, 2012).
 This ultimately contributed to growing informality in Arab countries.